Part of the Series

-After the Supreme Court deadlocked in a 4-4 vote Thursday, June 23, a lower court’s decision will remain in place, blocking President Obama’s November 2014 executive actions that would have shielded nearly 5 million undocumented immigrants from deportation and provided many with authorization to live and work in the US.
+After the Supreme Court deadlocked in a four-to-four vote Thursday, June 23, a lower court’s decision will remain in place that blocks President Obama’s November 2014 executive actions, which would have shielded nearly 5 million undocumented immigrants from deportation and provided many with authorization to live and work in the U.S.

 “I am very disappointed in the [justices] who voted against [Obama’s executive actions] because the key questions they even asked had a very straightforward answer,” Villalobos told Truthout, referring to whether or not Obama’s executive actions were legal. “[Texas] acknowledged that it was a lawful order.”

-Greisa Martinez, UWD’s advocacy director, charged that Judge Hanen has a history of anti-immigrant sentiments.
+Greisa Martinez, United We Dream’s advocacy director, charged that Judge Hanen has a history of anti-immigrant sentiments.

 “There is more than enough evidence to be able to point to the fact that this judge has obviously become one who is not grounded in what is his judicial commitment to remain unbiased,” Martinez told Truthout.
 “It’s difficult to separate him and his interests from that of the Republicans.”

-Advocates laid plans for an electoral strategy during the UWD Congress in Houston, Texas, this month, and are planning another convergence in the first week of July.
-Activists’ plans are broad-ranging: They hope to grow their movement and hold officials accountable in the streets, in voting booths and in the courts.
+Advocates laid plans for an electoral strategy during the United We Dream Congress in Houston, Texas, this month, and are planning another convergence in the first week of July.
+Activists’ plans are wide-ranging: They hope to grow their movement and hold officials accountable in the streets, in voting booths and in the courts.

-Electorally, however, UWD and a number of immigrants’ rights organizations across the country are organizing voter registration drives in “purple” states like Florida, California and New Mexico, which could become key in deciding President Obama’s successor.
-UWD also plans to launch a “get-out-the-vote” campaign in October that will ask US citizens to vote on behalf of those who can’t vote — people “who do not have access to [US] democracy” — to keep families together.
-In addition to digital and social media outreach, UWD hopes to incorporate direct action and civil disobedience into the organization’s electoral strategy this fall to attract millennial Latinos, who will make up nearly half of all eligible Latino voters in 2016.
+Electorally, however, United We Dream and a number of immigrants rights organizations across the country are organizing voter registration drives in “purple” states like Florida, California and New Mexico, which could become key in deciding President Obama’s successor.
+United We Dream also plans to launch a get-out-the-vote campaign in October that will ask U.S. citizens to vote on behalf of those who can’t vote — people “who do not have access to [U.S.] democracy” — to keep families together.
+In addition to digital and social media outreach, United We Dream hopes to incorporate direct action and civil disobedience into the organization’s electoral strategy this fall to attract millennial Latinos, who will make up nearly half of all eligible Latino voters in 2016.

 The Latino electorate is estimated to comprise about 23 million people, a sizable enough constituency to advance immigration reform in Congress.
 Yet advocates say just 12.5 million are registered to vote, with another 8 million permanent documented residents meeting the requirements last September to be able vote on the first Tuesday in November.